d0ct0rvenkman/Z2s/README.md

 # Z2s
 Zkillboard to Slack

 Z2s is a small perl script which will regularly check and post killmails for specified criteria by using Zkillboard API.
-It can follow arbitrary api endpoints, and also give slightly more in-depth informatioin  for alliances, corporations, or characters that are specifically tracked.
+It can follow arbitrary api endpoints, and also give slightly more in-depth information  for alliances, corporations, or characters that are specifically tracked.

 You will want to edit several variables before starting :